fruit trees

 Height

-Rootstock already grafted from the start.
-Re-bred for a year to later be lowered.
+Rootstock already grafted from the beginning.
+Re-ripened for one year and then reduced.

 Quality